AndrewJBateman/ionic-angular-notepad/README.md

 * [rxjs v6.5.1](https://rxjs-dev.firebaseapp.com/)

+* [ngrx/effects v7.4.0](https://ngrx.io/guide/effects) use streams to provide new sources of actions to reduce state based on external interactions such as network requests, web socket messages and time-based events.

 ## Setup

 * Install dependencies with npm install.

 * Run app using `ionic serve` then navigate to `http://localhost:8100/`.

+* The colour scheme can be changed by updating the ./theme/variables.scss file.
+Use the [Ionic Colour Generator](https://ionicframework.com/docs/theming/color-gencrator).

 ## Dependency Issues